 While your company's name will make up a significant portion of your brand, many other components will follow, such as your logo, typography, website design, app and more.
 All of the above must fit together seamlessly to create a long-lasting impression.

 Creating the vision behind your brand is the perfect starting point for brainstorming potential names which represent your startup.
-List the key words which come to mind when discussing your brand as a whole, and add related words as well as interesting synonyms as you go along.
-At this stage, consider adding alternative spellings of common words to your list, and combining short words together.
-This will form a pool of names to narrow down and eventually shortlist.
+List the keywords which come to mind when discussing your brand as a whole, and add related words and synonyms as you go along.
+At this stage, consider adding alternative spellings of common words to your list, too, as well as combining short words.
+This will form a pool of names for you to narrow down and, eventually, shortlist.